ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range and Comments:

 In code 12 the CUG codon has been reassigned from Leu to Ser ([Santos _et al_., 2011](https://www.ncbi.nlm.nih.gov/pubmed/21819941), [Mateus _et al_., 2013](https://www.ncbi.nlm.nih.gov/pubmed/23619021), [Krassowski _et al_., 2018](https://www.ncbi.nlm.nih.gov/pubmed/29760453)).
-This code is used by the fungal CUG-Ser1 clade that represents a monophyletic lineage of the _Saccharomycotina_ ([Li _et al_., 2021](https://www.ncbi.nlm.nih.gov/pubmed/33607033)).
+This code is used by the fungal CUG-Ser1 and CUG-Ser2 clades that represent separate monophyletic lineages of the _Saccharomycotina_ ([Li _et al_., 2021](https://www.ncbi.nlm.nih.gov/pubmed/33607033)).
-In the NCBI taxonomy, it currently comprises the three families _Cephaloascaceae_, _Debaryomycetaceae_ and _Metschnikowiaceae_ and the genus _Babjeviella_.
+In the NCBI taxonomy, CUG-Ser1 currently comprises the three families _Cephaloascaceae_, _Debaryomycetaceae_ and _Metschnikowiaceae_ and the genus _Babjeviella_.
 The CUG-Ser1 clade includes important human pathogens like _Candida albicans_ and the multidrug-resistant _Candida auris_.
+The CUG-Ser2 clade represents a parallel reassignment of CUG and includes species in the families _Ascoideaceae_ and _Saccharomycopsidaceae_.
 Most other true yeasts (_Saccharomycotina_) use the standard code however.

 ## 13\.
 The Ascidian Mitochondrial Code (transl_table=13) <a name="13"></a>